jevinskie/llvm-project-embedded-library-in-process/arm-software/linux/build.sh-HOWTO.md

   (default: `arm-software/linux/patches`)
 - `BUILD_DIR` - The directory where all build will be happening (default: `arm-software/linux/build`)
-- `LOG_DIR` - The directory where all build logs will be stored (default: `arm-software/linux/logs`)
+- `LOGS_DIR` - The directory where all build logs will be stored (default: `arm-software/linux/logs`)
 - `OUTPUT_DIR` - The directory where all build output will be stored (default: `arm-software/linux/output`)